trickysquirrel/XCodeProjectStats/readme.md

 4. Run the script and wait a little while (the more files there are the longer this takes)

 ```
+bash gitStats.sh > output.txt
+or a specific folder
 bash gitStats.sh "/location/of/project/folders" > output.txt
 ```